NAR's Beginnings & Key Events

 More recently, the battle for full deductibility of health insurance premiums for self-employed real estate professionals, to be phased in over the next several years, has been passed and is now available.

 The taxation of real property is only one of many legislative and regulatory issues the Association has worked on over the decades — work which continues today.

 Since its inception, the Association has provided a number of benefits and services for its members.
 The Association's Library was founded in 1923, and with over 15,000 volumes, is the largest real estate library in the United States.
-In 1997, Membership Records, the Library and Customer Service were merged into Information Services, a one-stop point of contact for members.
-Through Information Services, members can place product orders, request information from the Virtual Library and obtain assistance with nar.realtor.
+In 1997, Membership Records, the Library and Customer Service were merged into Member Support, a one-stop point of contact for members.
+Through Member Support, members can place product orders, request information from the Virtual Library and obtain assistance with nar.realtor.

 The Association began keeping statistics on housing and property values as early as 1909.
 Its first statistical department was formed in 1917, and the first research department in 1920.
 The Association has provided statistical data for the support of its lobbying efforts and for use by various federal agencies since the early 1920s.
 The monthly Existing Home Sales report was started in 1968, and continues to be an important indicator of the nation's economic health.
 Today, NAR's Research group conducts surveys and prepares reports on the home buying and selling process, REALTOR® demographics, real estate firm structures, commercial property markets, and many other aspects of the real estate industry.

 NAR has been involved in the international arena for over half a century.
 Since the Association began its international operations program in the early 1950s, it has built a network of cooperative agreements with real estate associations around the world, and is actively expanding and developing this network.
 NAR promotes international real estate education, development of technical standards and technical information exchange, and international real estate practice in a number of other areas, including commercial outreach activity, cultural diversity training, and development of an international real estate consortium, among others.